kaustubhdivekar/secure-auth-system/frontend/README.md

 ### 1. Project Overview

 This project is the **frontend application** for the To-Let Globe platform, providing a secure, intuitive, and user-friendly interface for property listings, user authentication, and content creation.
 It enables users to register, log in, verify their email, manage their passwords, and access protected dashboard areas.
-Additionally, it includes a dedicated contact form for direct communication with administrators and a module for content creators to publish blog posts.
+Additionally, it includes a dedicated contact form for direct communication with administrators and a module for content creators to publish blog posts.Also present is a comprehensive property feature, allowing users to browse listings, and landlords to add and manage their properties.

 Built with **React (JavaScript)** and **Vite**, this frontend is designed for seamless integration with its corresponding Node.js/Express.js backend API.
 The UI follows a modern dark theme, highlighted by distinct cyan and gold gradient accents, consistent with the overall project branding.